eclipse-thingweb/test-things/README.md

 - mqtt-calculator -> `mqtt://test.mosquitto.org:1883/mqtt-calculator`
 - modbus-elevator -> `modbus+tcp://localhost:3179/1`

-To be able to access additional tools, the user must have a basic username and password pair.
-The services are accessible at:
+To be able to access additional tools, the user must login through GitHub.
+For GitHub authentication to work, environment variables `OAUTH_SECRET` and, `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` must be set with the configuration of GitHub OAuth application.
+Only whitelisted emails can access some of the services.
+Whitelisted emails can be set using the environment variable `WHITELISTED_EMAILS`.
+These services are accessible at:

 - Traefik dashboard ->  dashboard.localhost
 - Prometheus -> prometheus.localhost
+- cAdvisor -> cadvisor.localhost

+Grafana and Portainer UIs are public access but they run their own authentication and authorization.
+These services are accessible at:
 - Grafana -> grafana.localhost
-- cAdvisor -> cadvisor.localhost
+- Portainer -> portainer.localhost

 Hostname and ports can be changed from `.env` file in the root directory.
 Therefore the links for devices would change accordingly.
-A username and password should be generated for running the services.
-To do so:

-  1. Choose a username, e.g. `myuser`, and run the following command in the command line: `echo $(htpasswd -nB USERNAMECHOICE) | sed -e s/\\$/\\$\\$/g`
-  2. Enter the username and the generated password (hashed) in the `.env` file under `TRAEFIK_DASHBOARD_USER` and `TRAEFIK_DASHBOARD_PASS`, respectively.
-  3. Use the username and the password you have types (not the hashed one) when logging in at any service but Portainer.

 ### Running separately